-If you're planning to live with roommates/housemates during your college years, it's important to spend time defining your ideal roommate.
-Before you decide on a roommate, you must consider a few important factors, including temperament and reliability.
-Before agreeing to share your living space with a roommate, interview them and make sure that the two of you can live together comfortably.
+If your student is planning to live with roommates/housemates off-campus, it's important they spend time defining their ideal roommate.
+Before deciding on a roommate, they should consider a few important factors, including temperament and reliability.
+Before agreeing to share their living space with a roommate, they should interview them and make sure that the they can live together comfortably.